wetadigital/physlight/CONTRIBUTING.md

 internal build system.
 Once that is cleaned up, more will be written here about contributing to the documentation effort.

+When new images or external work is included, make sure this is tracked in doc/MANIFEST.md
+We have verified the following license make a work suitable for this use:
+ - CC-BY-SA
+please grow this list as more verifications happen

 ### Repository Structure and Commit Policy

 The PhysLight repository uses a simple branching and merging strategy.